ecovillage/7linden-cp-login/README.md

 Note that the script should have no file-ending such that it can be linked in `/etc/network/if-up.d/` and thus be called at bootup time with `ifup -a`.

+This can be done with `sudo ln -s /etc/network/if-up.d/post-login /opt/7linden-cp-login/bin/post-login`.
+This is also wrapped in two scripts.

 ### Package building

 To build the package you need to have [FPM](https://github.com/jordansissel/fpm) in the path and execute `create.sh`.